 General Career Placement Test

-A general career placement test may combine all the other different types of tests.
-It may have several sections that each measure your compatibility with different career choices.
-Sections may include career interests, personality, aptitude, and experience.
-This type of career test allows you to see the bigger picture and get a list of careers to consider.
-However, because it lumps all the different tests together to get one set of results, you lose the ability to tell which facet of career suitability contributed most greatly to the results.
+A general career placement test often combines other types of tests, or elements of them.
+It will usually have several sections that measure your compatibility with various careers, including your interests, work personality, aptitude, and experience.
+This type of career test helps you see the bigger picture and will usually give you a list of careers to consider.

 Career Tests Based On Age Or Educational Level

-You can take a career test that's based on your position in life.
-These different tests might include:
+Other career tests may be based on your position in life.
+These might include: